aws-samples/sample-ollama-server/README.md

 Amazon CloudFront

 - `enableCloudFront`: [create](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/distribution-web-creating-console.html) a [Amazon CloudFront](https://aws.amazon.com/cloudfront/) distribution to your EC2 instance or ALB.
 Associated charges are listed on [Amazon CloudFront pricing](https://aws.amazon.com/cloudfront/pricing/) page.
 Default is `No`
 - `originType`: either `Custom Origin` or `VPC Origin`.
 Most [AWS Regions](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-vpc-origins.html#vpc-origins-supported-regions) support [VPC Origins](https://aws.amazon.com/blogs/networking-and-content-delivery/introducing-cloudfront-virtual-private-cloud-vpc-origins-shield-your-web-applications-from-public-internet/), which allow CloudFront to deliver content even if your EC2 instance is in a VPC private subnet.
 Enable `assignStaticIP` if using `Custom origin` and `enableALB` is `No`.
 Default is `Custom Origin`
 - `cloudFrontLogging`: enable CloudFront [standard logging](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/AccessLogs.html) to S3 bucket.
 Default is `No`

+*The EC2 or ALB origin must have a IPv4 address.
+Create a CloudFront distribution [manually](https://aws.amazon.com/blogs/networking-and-content-delivery/amazon-cloudfront-now-supports-ipv6-origins-for-end-to-end-ipv6-delivery/) if origin is IPv6 only*

 AWS Backup